JuliaParallel/PETSc.jl/README.md

 ## To do:
-  * Use Petsc typealiases for all arguments
+  * Use Petsc type aliases for all arguments
-  * Generate file at installation that defines the correct typealiases, taking into account the options Petsc was built with (the Petsc function PetscDataTypeGetSize()  should help)
+  * Generate file at installation that defines the correct type aliases, taking into account the options Petsc was built with (the Petsc function PetscDataTypeGetSize()  should help)
   * Handle Petsc error codes properly
-  * Make the script for building Petsc more flexible, eg. allowing more configuration options like building blas or lapack, while ensure it remains completely autonomous (needed for Travis testig)
+  * Make the script for building Petsc more flexible, eg. allowing more configuration options like building BLAS or LAPCK, while ensure it remains completely autonomous (needed for Travis testing)
   * Wrap more PetscVec functions
   * Wrap more PetscMat functions
   * Wrap more KSP function